 How is video technology opening up opportunities for the disabled?

-According to the UNESCO Global Report, 2013, nearly 1 billion people worldwide, live with a disability, among which around 150 million are school-aged children.
+According to the UNESCO Global Report, 2013, nearly 1 billion people worldwide, live with disability, among which around 150 millions are school-aged children.
 Most of these children are denied educational opportunities and even fail to complete their primary education.
 The video technology, integrated into the assistive technology can transform into effective learning solution, helping people with disabilities to eliminate most hurdles.
 The video enabled classroom solutions or Smart Classroom Solutions augments the existing curriculum to a great extent making it accessible to all students irrespective of all physical or sensory ailments they might be having.
-Video-enabled learning solutions encourage the virtual classrooms which don’t involve transportation for knowledge acquisition.
-The children suffering from physical, mental or sensory disabilities are not comfortable when moved out of their home.
-They can be home-schooled under proper supervision of their caregivers and parents.
+Video enabled learning solutions encourages the virtual classrooms which doesn’t involve transportation for knowledge acquisition.
+The children suffering for physical, mental or sensory disabilities are not comfortable when moved out of their home.
+They can be home-schooled under proper supervision of their care-givers and parents.
 The curriculum designed for the differently-able students can be enhanced with the inclusion of assistive features like screen readers, screen enlargements, text-to-speech, closed captioning and so on.
-Virtual peer interactions through video conferencing encourage exchange of views, aids in perceiving ideas.
-This adds up to the enhanced curriculum for helping the learner come out of depression, boredom and loneliness, generally creeps in when one lives with a disability for long.
+Virtual peer interactions through video conferencing encourages exchange of views, aids in perceiving ideas.
+This adds up to the enhanced curriculum for helping the learner come out of depression, boredom, and loneliness, which generally creeps in when one lives with disability for long.

-The increasing expense, locational divergence and increasing complexities have compelled people suffering from disabilities and their caregivers shift toward self-management of the Healthcare delivery.
+The increasing expense, locational divergence and increasing complexities have compelled people suffering from disabilities and their care-givers shift toward self-management of the Healthcare delivery.
 They are now more ardently organizing, monitoring and tracking the outcomes.
-Telehealthcare has opened up newer and better dimension in disability treatment.
+Telehealthcare has opened up newer and better dimensions in disability treatment.
 With least mobility, it is easy to connect with remote doctors and therapists.
-The caregivers can receive remote training on efficient handling and disability care.
+The care-givers can receive remote training on efficient handling and disability care.

-Video-enabled banking solutions are preparing a foreground for the people with mobility infirmity to manage their financial accountability.
+Video enabled banking solutions are preparing a foreground for the people with mobility infirmity to manage their financial accountability.
 People suffering from mobility impairment can utilize video banking solutions for carrying out financial transactions from their homes.
-The Barclay Bank in the UK was the first bank to interpret Sign Video into virtual banking for their customers with hears speaking disabilities.
+The Barclay Bank in UK was the first bank to interpret Sign Video into virtual banking for their customers with hears speaking disabilities.

 Video creating employment options for the disabled